nakagami/microsky/README.rst

 Usage
 -----------------

-Sorry see microsky.py and the Bluesky HTTP API reference https://docs.bsky.app/docs/category/http-reference for usage.
+See microsky.py and the Bluesky HTTP API reference https://docs.bsky.app/docs/category/http-reference for usage.

 Example